fwinkelbauer/chunkyard/README.md

 ## Goals

-- Favor simplicity and readability over features
+- Favor simplicity and readability over features and performance
 - Strong encryption (AES Galois/Counter Mode using a 256 bit key)
 - Ability to push/pull from other repositories
-- Verify-able backups
+- Verifiable backups

 **Warning:** Chunkyard is vulnerable to CDC fingerprinting attacks.
 By observing the sizes of chunks in a repository, an attacker might be able to prove that a